Jesus said, “This is my Body… This is my Blood” (Mk 14:22, 24).

 “As the living Father sent me and I draw life from the Father, so whoever eats me will also draw life from me” (Jn 6:57).

-Jesus sometimes identifies himself (or someone else, e.g., John the Baptist or St. Paul identify him) as an entity like the lamb of God, or light, love, peace, the resurrection, etc. An example is seen in the gospel according to John where Jesus says, “I am the Way, the Truth and the Life” (Jn 14:6).
+Jesus sometimes identifies himself (or someone else, e.g., John the Baptist or St. Paul identify him) as an entity like the lamb of God, or the good shepherd, or light, love, peace, the resurrection, etc. An example is seen in the gospel according to John where Jesus says, “I am the Way, the Truth and the Life” (Jn 14:6).
 This is different from saying, “I show the way, I proclaim the truth, I give life.”
 Jesus is telling us that to find the way we have to walk along him, to know the truth we need to know him, to have life we must live in him and let him live in us.

-When he says, “I am the bread of life” (Jn 6:35), what do you think he wants you to do?
+So, when he says, “I am the bread of life” (Jn 6:35), what do you think he wants you to do?

 At Cana in Galilee, the first time a description of Jesus at a banquet was recorded, he changed water into wine.
 At the upper room in Bethany, the last time a description of Jesus at a banquet on earth was chronicled, Jesus changed wine into his own blood.
 At Calvary, on the cross, as he died, he was pierced on the side, and his blood poured forth into the world for the redemption of those who wanted it.